NASA-AMMOS/slim/docs/guides/software-lifecycle/security/secrets-detection/README.md

 ## Prerequisites
 To get the most out of `detect-secrets`, you'll need:

-* Python `pip` tool.
+* Python 3 with the `pip` tool installed.
 * (Optional) Familiarity with Python for potential custom plugin development.
-* (Optional) A GitHub repository supporting GitHub Actions
+* (Optional) A GitHub repository supporting GitHub Actions.

 ---

 ## Quick Start

 1. Install slim-detect-secrets:

   > ℹ️ **Note:** the SLIM project has customized the Detect Secrets tool to identify additional sensitive keywords such as IP addresses, file paths, and AWS information.
-These additions are currently [under review](https://github.com/Yelp/detect-secrets/pulls/perryzjc) by the detect-secrets team for merger into the main codebase of the tool.
-Until then, we recommend using our SLIM fork per below.
+These additions are currently [under review](https://github.com/Yelp/detect-secrets/pulls/perryzjc) by the detect-secrets team for merge into the tool's `main` codebase.
+Until then we recommend using our SLIM fork as described below.

    ```bash
    pip install git+https://github.com/NASA-AMMOS/slim-detect-secrets.git@exp